-Using acetaminophen, caffeine, and dihydrocodeine while you are pregnant may cause serious unwanted effects in your newborn baby.
+Using acetaminophen, caffeine, and dihydrocodeine while you are pregnant may cause serious unwanted effects, including neonatal withdrawal syndrome in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using acetaminophen, caffeine, and dihydrocodeine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.